 As the memory of grapes, greenery and growth fades, squadrons of vines now stand rigid on frost (or even snow) covered slopes.
-With the buzz of harvest now also a distant memory, the sticky fingers, fifteen hour shifts, stiff backs and mechanical cacophony are now traded for a time of eagle-eyed attention to detail within the winery.
+With the buzz of harvest now also a distant memory, the sticky fingers, fifteen hour shifts and stiff backs are now traded for a time of eagle-eyed attention to detail within the winery.

 Maturation - A coming of age story

 Directly after fermentation, a young wine will usually come across as rugged.
 In order to refine and improve a wine’s overall profile, the maturation process is key.
 It is, in effect, the sandpaper used to smooth and tame the product into something ultimately more rounded and complex.

 Winemakers use a variety of vessels to mature their wine and this is a decision based entirely on the style of wine they are trying to create.
 Oak barrels have long been a popular choice due to their ability to impart unique aroma and flavour profiles - think smoke, vanilla, toast and spices.
 As a naturally porous material, oak will allow small amounts of oxygen into the wine, thereby developing further structural and textural complexity.